skamithi/cldemo-tests/README.md

 # cldemo Tests

-The cldemo tests are a set of tests for the various Customer Workbench demos.
-They can be used to test that the demos are working correctly, or as a basis for writing your own tests for your Cumulus Linux deployments.
+The [cldemo](https://github.com/CumulusNetworks/cldemo) tests are a set of tests for the various [Cumulus Workbench](http://cumulusnetworks.com/cumulus-workbench/) demos.
+They can be used to test that the demos are working correctly, or as a basis for writing your own tests for your [Cumulus Linux](http://cumulusnetworks.com/product/overview/) deployments.

 ## Installing the Tests